PaleSnakee/data-summarization-and-optimization-with-IBM-Granite/README.md

-# analysis cars 2025 dataset to find valuable insight and data
+# Unveiling Speed, Power, and Value: Car Dataset 2025
 This project aims to find valuable data from the 2025 car dataset, such as performance class, Engine sizes category, Price segment and fuel type group.

 Link to Raw Datasets https://www.kaggle.com/datasets/abdulmalik1518/cars-datasets-2025/data